vimal4dhiman/student-details-manager/README.md

-# SAT Score Management System
+# Studend Details Management System

 ## Description

-The SAT Score Management System is a web application designed to help users manage and track SAT scores and student information.
+The Studend Details Management System is a web application designed to help users manage and track SAT scores and student information.
 It provides a user-friendly interface for adding, editing, and deleting student records, as well as calculating student ranks based on SAT scores.

 ## Features